NASA-IMPACT/ESA-NASA-workshop-2025/Track3_Benchmarking/GEO-Bench-demo/README.md

 # Downloading the data

-We will be using the sen1floods11 dataset as an example dataset.
+We will be using the sen1floods11 dataset as an example dataset for points 1 and 2.
 Data can be downloaded here.

 ```
 cd datasets/sen1floods11